-CorPath GRX is a second generation robotic-assisted PCI system built on the foundation of the CorPath 200’s clinical success with over 3,000 cases across more than 40 cardiovascular programs worldwide.
+CorPath GRX is a second generation robotic-assisted system built on the foundation of the CorPath 200’s clinical success with over approximately 10,000 cases across more than 100 programs worldwide.

 When using the CorPath System, studies have shown:*

-A single center retrospective study published in the Journal of Invasive Cardiology demonstrated a 17% reduction in radiation dose to the patient compared to manual PCI.3
+A single center study published in Circulation: Cardiovascular Interventions demonstrated a 20% reduction in radiation dose to the patient compared to manual PCI.2

 * Includes studies conducted using CorPath 200